daniel1506/rFriend/frontend/src/lib/README.md

-This folder is for storing function that is reusable.
+This folder is for storing function that is reusable